jbkunst/r-posts/019-visualizing-(sort)-algorithms/readme.md

 Have you read [Visualizing Algorithms](http://bost.ocks.org/mike/algorithms/) by Mike Bostock?
 It's a *magic post*.
-We need a sort algorihms.
-In # http://faculty.cs.niu.edu/~hutchins/csci230/sorting.htm you can see some algorithm.
+We need some sorts algorihms.
+In # http://faculty.cs.niu.edu/~hutchins/csci230/sorting.htm you can see some algorithms.

+Insertion Sort:

 ```r